fbit/Cloud42/README.md

 4. Now execute a
    > mvn clean install

-   from the root directory (the directory that contains this file)
+   from the root directory (the directory that contains this README file)

 5. Start the database.
 To run Cloud42, you have to start the HSQL database in server mode.
 Go to tools/hsqldb/database and type
    > java -classpath ../lib/hsqldb.jar org.hsqldb.Server